-- With regards to onsite SEO, It is very important to keep updating the content on the pages you have already published.
+With regard to onsite SEO, it is very important to keep updating the content on the pages you have already published.

 The best option would be a still functioning page for a single product.
 But if that is not possible, redirect it to a related category or even to the home page.

 After content or the right product, the keyword is probably the single most important factor.
 It has an important role to play in how search engines perceive your page, and the rank you get.
 Keywords are some of the most important factors around for onsite SEO.
 Keywords are the words and phrases that mainly describe what your content is all about.
 Using relevant keywords matters the most when we are considering search engine optimization for marketplaces because search engines make use of keywords in order to rank results.
 So, if a particular term is searched by a user, and your content is relevant to that query, your page ranks higher.